martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 {: spacing="compact"}
 - As defined by Section 3.3.1 of {{RFC3711}} an SRTP re-key MUST NOT reset the ROC within SRTP Cryptographic context.
 - However, some applications may incorrectly use the re-key event as a trigger to reset the ROC leading to out-of-sync encrypt/decrypt operations.

+Out of Sync Sliding Windows / Sequence Numbers:

+{: spacing="compact"}
+- There is corner case situation where two devices communicating via a Back to Back User Agent (B2BUA) which is performing RTP-SRTP inter-working.
+- In this scenario the B2BUA is also a session border controller (SBC) tasked with topology abstraction.
+That is, the signaling itself is abstracted from both parties.
+- In this scenario a hold/resume where a sequence rolls can not only cause problems with the ROC; but can also cause sliding window issues.
+- To be more specific, assume that both parties did have access to the cryptographic context and resumed the old ROC value after the hold thus ROC is not out of sync.
+- What should the sliding window and sequence be set to in this scenario?
+- The post-hold call could in theory have a problem where the sequence number of received packets is lower than what was originally observed before the hold.
+- Thus the sliding window would drop packets until the sequence number gets back to the last known sequence and the sliding window advances.
+- Advertising the Sequence in some capacity to reinitialize the sliding window (along with advertising the ROC) can ensure a remote application can properly re-instantiate the cryptographic context in this scenario.

 This is a problem that other SRTP Key Management protocols (MIKEY, DTLS-SRTP, EKT-SRTP) have solved but SDP Security has lagged behind in solution parity.
 For a quick comparison of all SRTP Key Management negotiations refer to {{RFC7201}} and {{RFC5479}}.